jhallen/vivado_setup/README.md

 * On a fresh clone, you need to rebuild the BSP project that the application project wants to reference.
 Mainly this means that you have to remember to use the name it expects (usually "fred_bsp" for an application called "fred").

+* Alternatively, you could include the BSP project in the repository.
+You may want this if you customize it in any way.
+In this case, you will have to import both the BSP and the application project.

-The directory structure will look like this:
+Assuming you do not put the BSP in the respository, the directory structure will look like this:

     quicktest1/
         rebuild.tcl   - TCL script created by Vivado.
 Checked in.